Chabota512/personalfinance/replit.md

 ## Recent Changes

+### November 15, 2025 - Authentication & Onboarding Flow Fix

+**Issue**: Users who completed onboarding were being redirected back to the onboarding wizard upon subsequent logins, even though their accounts were successfully created.

+**Root Cause**: The `hasCompletedOnboarding` flag is stored in the `userPreferences` table, but the PUT `/api/users/preferences` endpoint was incorrectly attempting to update the `users` table (which doesn't have this field).
+This caused a 500 error during onboarding completion, preventing the flag from being set.

+**Solution Implemented**:
+- Changed PUT `/api/users/preferences` endpoint to use `storage.upsertUserPreferences()` instead of directly updating the `users` table
+- Fixed GET `/api/users/preferences` to correctly return default preferences when no record exists
+- Removed invalid field `weekStartDay` from the preferences update

+**Verification**: End-to-end test confirms the complete flow now works:
+1. New user registration successfully creates account and redirects to onboarding
+2. Onboarding wizard completes all 3 steps (account selection, balance entry, review)
+3. Accounts are created with correct balances
+4. `hasCompletedOnboarding` flag is properly set in userPreferences table
+5. Subsequent logins redirect to /home instead of /onboarding
+6. User can access all protected routes without being forced back to onboarding

+**Impact**: Authentication and onboarding flow now works correctly for all users.
+New users complete onboarding once and are never shown it again on subsequent logins.

 ### October 27, 2025 - Goal Creation Bug Fix

 **Issue**: Goal creation was failing with validation errors when decimal fields (targetAmount, currentAmount, monthlyContribution) were sent as numbers instead of strings.